ruby-processing/JRubyArt/_k9methods/buffer.md

 ---
 layout: post
-title:  "Replacing create_graphics with buffer convenience method"
+title:  "buffer"
 ---
+### Replacing createGraphics with buffer convenience method

 In vanilla processing there is a [createGraphics][processing] method that allows you to create a graphics into an off-screen buffer, that should only really be called outside the draw loop (_to avoid memory issues_).
 The `buffer` method reduces the boilerplate code required by wrapping the user provided block with `begin_draw` and `end_draw`, in practice you probably won't use this method much, however it does illustrates how can use ruby blocks in your code.

 ### The buffer method ###